A journey of a thousand miles begins with a single step.

 - What advice would you give to the younger version of you?

 We hope you thoroughly enjoy their inspiring responses and nuggets of wisdom as much as we did, as each person gives their unique take on this tricky subject.

 It started with passion.
-I grew up surfing, skating and snowboarding and my dream when I was older was to have a lifestyle brand such as the ones I loved and wore in high school.
+I grew up surfing, skating, and snowboarding.
+My dream was to have a lifestyle brand such as the ones I loved and wore in high school.